 You may qualify for merit scholarships, grants or competitive awards, just to name a few.
 To find out more, just input your information into our net price calculator.

 How Financial Aid Works at George Fox

-Click to view an informational video about what we offer, deadlines for scholarships, and helpful tips on filing the FAFSA and advice on understanding your financial aid package.
+Click to view an informational video about what we offer, helpful tips on filing the FAFSA and advice on understanding your financial aid package.

 - Merit Scholarships: Automatically awarded to qualified admitted students based on academic performance, including SAT or ACT scores, class rank and GPA.
 These awards are granted upon admission into the university, and range from $8,000 to $14,000 per year.
 Please note that admission can close at any time due to student demand.
 Therefore, we recommend that you apply early to ensure admission and to maximize your scholarship opportunities.

 - Competitive Scholarships: Students are invited to campus to compete for scholarships in their chosen major or for their accomplishments in leadership.

 - Need-Based Grants: After filing the FAFSA, a student's eligibility is evaluated for grants from both George Fox University and the federal government.

 - Work-Study: Students are able to earn money toward their educational expenses through work at an on-campus job.